georchestra/mapstore2-georchestra/docs/source/configuration/application/index.rst

 Main Files

 To configure the map viewer, the administrator can edit different files dedicated to the different parts of the application.
-If some of these files are not present the application will take automatically the files from the original `mapstore` webapp.
+If some of these files are not present, the application will take automatically the files from the original `mapstore` webapp.

 The files are: